dfinity/sdk/docs/concepts/pull-dependencies.md

 For the example project, you will find following files in `deps/`:

 - `yhgn4-myaaa-aaaaa-aabta-cai.did` and `yahli-baaaa-aaaaa-aabtq-cai.did`: candid files that can be imported by "app";
-- `pulled.json` which has follwing content:
+- `pulled.json` which has following content:

 ```
 {